 - Turn off the stove and take the pan off of the heated burner.
 When the squash is cooked, take it out of the oven and adjust oven temperature to 350F.

-- Sprinkle the nutritional yeast and instant oats over the top and bake for 15-20 minutes.
+- Sprinkle the nutritional yeast and oats over the top and bake for 15-20 minutes.
+Serve warm!

-Fill your tummy with this scrumptious and warming casserole to ward off the winter chills!
+Fill your tummy with this scrumptious, warming, Mushroom Lentil Spaghetti Squash Casserole, to ward off the winter chills!

 If you like this casserole, you’ll love these dishes!